TeamPancakes94/BigDataBowl/docs/schema.md

 This document outlines the structure of the main dataset used in the AFTERSNAP IQ™ / DBS analytics pipeline.

 Each record represents a **single player’s performance** on a **specific play** and **pillar** (ex. a wide receiver’s “Separation” score on Play 24).
-The purpose of this schema is to ensure that all team members are work with a **consistent and defined data format** throughout the project.
+The purpose of this schema is to ensure that all team members work with a **consistent and defined data format**.
 ## Column Definitions

 - **gameId** — game identifier